-A couple of people told me recently that their company ID cards (RFID based) started to not work anymore.
-When I asked them if they had called their security company, they said they did and the recommendation was to not keep the company badge in the wallet.
-However most people obviously put their access card into the wallet.
-The problem with that is that it can get in touch with credit cards and this may cause demagnetization or desensitization.
-We call this a demagnitized card.
+A couple of people told me recently that their company ID cards (RFID-based) had stopped working.
+When I asked them if they had called their security company, they said they did and the recommendation was to keep their company badge separate from other cards in their wallet.
+However most people obviously put their access card into their wallet for convenience.
+The problem with this is that, in a wallet, when an access card inevitably comes into contact with credit cards, this may cause demagnetization or desensitization.
+We call this a demagnetized card.

 RFID interference is a common, but not the only way your access card can get demagnetized.
-If you remember well from a middle school physics lesson, each magnet has a magnetic field created by electrons moving between the two poles.
-When one magnet comes close to another, it can affect the other card’s magnetic field.
-This can happen with a magstripe card, ending up in having the card demagnetized and the data erased.
+If you recall some basic middle school physics, every magnet has a magnetic field created by electrons moving between the two poles.
+When one magnet comes close to another, it affects the other card’s magnetic field.
+With a mag stripe card, this same principle applies when it comes into contact with other magnetized objects (like credit and debit cards, key chains, etc...) and thus results in the card being demagnetized and the data erased.
 A swipe card can get demagnetized even from something as simple as a fridge door magnet, provided you keep them close enough for a long time.
-Talking about an unforgettable Rome trip!
-If you are late for work only because the access card failed due to keeping it near the Rome fridge magnet, I assume you won’t be visiting Italy shortly!

-Magnets on wallets, jackets and purses are convenient as they do a quick job of closing a compartment and keeping it tightly sealed.
+Magnets on wallets, jackets and purses are convenient as they do a great job closing a compartment and keeping it tightly sealed.
 A great place to keep your access cards safe, right?
 Not always.
-If the card gets affected by the magnetic field of a magnetic zipper it can get demagnetized.
+If the card is affected by the magnetic field of a magnetic zipper or button it can get demagnetized.
 This scenario happens because people usually keep their stuff together in a bag or carry them in their pockets.
-For the card to get dysfunctional, it needs to get really close to such magnets, so, you are generally safe.
+For the card to malfunction, it needs to be in really close contact to such magnets, so, for the most part, they are safe in your bags.

-Clothing is quite a culprit for ruining magstripe cards.
-It can create additional problems when you bring a card close to the security card deactivator in a retail store’s checkout location.
-This is a rare occurrence since stores don’t always use a deactivating technology that can mess up with the magnetic field.
-Just to be sure, though, pick up your wallet from the cashier’s desk immediately after completing a purchase.
+New clothing is a common but little-known culprit for ruining magstripe cards.
+It can create additional problems when you bring an access card close to the security tag deactivator in a retail store’s checkout location.
+For example, say you are handing over your credit card to the cashier while holding your wallet in the same hand.
+As it passes over the deactivator, the credit card and every magnetized card in your wallet is at risk of having their magnetic fields disrupted by the strong magnet near the cashier's station.
+This is a rare occurrence since stores don’t always use a deactivating technology that can mess with a magnetic field.
+But just to be sure, pick up your wallet from the cashier’s desk immediately after completing a purchase.

-Needless to say, an MRI machine is not as naive as the previous magnets.
-Additionally, it’s not that people often take an MRI scan with the full stack of cards they use at home and at work.
-But - and this is a big but - MRI equipment can demagnetize cards even if they are brought as close as 5 or 6 feet, which means that an MRI room can pose a risk and get your data off of the card.
+Needless to say, an MRI machine is much stronger than the previous magnets mentioned.
+MRI equipment can demagnetize cards even if they are brought as close as 5 or 6 feet, which means that an MRI room can pose a risk to all the magnetized cards on you at the moment and erase your data.

-Physically damaging a card is perhaps the most common reason to make it dysfunctional.
-The magnetic stripe has an iron film, which, when scratched, it makes the data unreadable and the magnetic card reader won’t be able to process your data at all.
+Physically damaging a card is perhaps the most common cause for dysfunction.
+The magnetic stripe has an iron film, which, when scratched, makes the data unreadable and the magnetic card reader won’t be able to process the data at all.
+This is another reason it's not recommended to keep your cards exposed in the same pocket as your keys or other metal objects in a bag.

 A very simple way to protect a magstripe card is to put it in a paper or a plastic sleeve.
 You can also use a wallet-type credit card holder and keep the cards facing the same direction in order to avoid potential inflictions or scratches.

-Cloud based access has benefits on the admin side and on the user side.
+Cloud-based access has benefits both on the admin side and on the user side.

-If you manage an access control system that grants access with a smartphone, you won’t have to ever need to worry about demagnetized, lost, stolen or otherwise dysfunctional access cards unless you want to because the system works with cards, too.
+If you manage an access control system that grants access with a smartphone, you won’t ever need to worry about demagnetized, lost, stolen or otherwise dysfunctional access cards unless you prefer working with cards.
+This cloud-based system works with cards, too.
 Each user’s smartphone gets a code from a central dashboard which you, as an admin can control from one location.
 You can control unlimited doors or up to four doors and windows with a single controller.
-The best moment about this procedure is that you can grant, share and revoke access in real-time, following everything from the app on your desk or on your mobile.
+The best feature is that you can grant, share and revoke access in real-time, following everything from the app on your desk or on your mobile.

 Of course, this doesn’t need to happen in one office - cloud access can be distributed to multiple sites.
 Finally, you can schedule and audit the changes you’ve made, assign multiple admin roles and get alerts about faulty access attempts.

 User-facing benefits from cloud access include versatile access options.
-You can use anything you like - cards, fobs, a smartphone, even links, as a single option or all at once.
-The access system supports Bluetooth for iPhone and NFC for Android smartphones.
-You don’t need to ever think of picking up a card because you can use your mobile - a device everyone carries almost all the time.
+You can use anything you like - cards, fobs, a smartphone, even links, as a single option or all at once to enter your secured spaces.
+The access system supports Bluetooth technology for iPhone and NFC for Android smartphones.
+With this fully mobile functionality, no physical key cards or fobs are necessary.

 Fix or reorder demagnetized cards?

 Demagnetized cards are not extremely expensive.
 However, as a general rule, it’s not recommended to fix them.
 Some people recommend applying a simple life hack, such as putting some tape over the magnetic stripe, but this is no guarantee that the card will work.
-As you know, a card is some sort of identity proof, so the company that printed it usually keeps the data and will be able to replace it for an affordable sum.
+As you know, access cards contain a minimal amount of identification info, so the company that printed it usually keeps the data and will be able to replace it for an affordable sum.
 However, it will take some time to complete all this.
 Until then, you won’t be able to get access and do your job as usual.
-Smartphone access control systems solve this problem because they are much sturdier and provide access with a code.
+Smartphone access control systems solve this problem because they are much sturdier and are able to provide access with a code that can be granted or revoked at any time, minimizing the risk to both the company and the user.
 Cards that get damaged must be destroyed when not in use - so, get those scissors!

 - Any HID Keycard Can Easily Be Hacked Using A $10 device